 1993: A Greenway Plan for New York City

-In 1993, the City of New York had proposed to construct 350 miles of trails throughout the five boroughs.
-The 350 mile network, when fully realized, would offer unparalleled access to top city attractions and city parks.
-When envisioned, the trails were planned to be built alongside existing rail and highway right-of-ways, river corridors, waterfronts, parks, and on streets.
-Communities would be able to access regional attractions such as Bear Mountain and Jones Beach State Park.
+In 1993, the City of New York had proposed to construct 350 miles of greenway trails throughout the five boroughs.
+When fully realized, this network would offer unparalleled access to top city parks and attractions.
+The trails were planned to be built alongside existing railroads, highways, river corridors, waterfronts, and parks, as well as on streets.
+Communities would even be able to access regional attractions such as Bear Mountain and Jones Beach State Park.
 Suburban communities on the city’s edge would have an alternative connection reaching New York City.

 2000: Conduit/Southern Queens/Laurelton/Cross Island Greenway

 Long name, we know.
 In 2000, the city agencies released a plan which outlined how the greenways could be built for Southern and Eastern Queens.
-Included are the proposed routes, street designs, costs of materials (in 2000 dollars), and the neighborhoods it would intersect.
+Included are the proposed routes, street designs, costs of materials (in 2000 dollars), and the neighborhoods it would reach.
 The different sections include Conduit Boulevard, Southern Queens along the Belt Parkway, Laurelton Parkway, and Cross Island Parkway.
 Some segments are completely off-street (i.e. Conduit and Belt Parkway), and some are on-street; certain areas of the Greenway are narrower than others to accommodate existing street conditions along the path.
-When completed the entire route would span 32 miles.
+The entire route would span 32 miles when completed.

 2017: Bike Lane Upgrade